-Santorini has a population of 15,500 and a land area of 76 sq. miles (a little bigger than Manhattan).
+Santorini has a population of 15,500 and a land area of 76 square kilometers (an area a little bigger than Manhattan).
 The length of the island is 16 km and its width varies from 1 to 5 km.
 It takes 45 minutes to drive from one end of Santorini to the other.

-The best time to go to Santorini for good weather, boat tours, swimming, sunbathing, and nightlife is from June to September.
-If beach time and hot weather are not a necessity and you’re more interested in sightseeing, history, hiking, and exploring then the months of April, May, October, and early November are also great.
+The best time to visit Santorini for good weather, boat tours, swimming, sunbathing, and nightlife is from June to September.
+If beach time and hot weather are not a necessity and you’re more interested in sightseeing, history, hiking, and exploring then late March, April, May, October, and early November are also great.

 The towns of Fira, Oia, Firostefani, Imerovigli, and Akrotiri cling to the 300m cliffs and have magical views of the caldera and volcano to the west.
 The beach towns of Kamari, Perissa, Perivolos, and Agios Georgios are on the east and south sides of the island (not the caldera).

 Do I need a car in Santorini?